Rain120/athena/docs/en/slate/concepts/07-editor.md

 The `children` property contains the document tree of nodes that make up the editor's content.

 The `selection` property contains the user's current selection, if any.
+Don't set it directly; use [Transforms.select](04-transforms#selection-transforms)

-The `operations` property contains all of the operations that have been applied since the last "change" was flushed.
-(Since Slate batches operations up into ticks of the event loop.)
+The `operations` property contains all of the operations that have been applied since the last "change" was flushed. \(Since Slate batches operations up into ticks of the event loop.\)

-The `marks` property stores formatting that is attached to the cursor, and that will be applied to the text that is inserted next.
+The `marks` property stores formatting to be applied when the editor inserts text.
+If `marks` is `null`, the formatting will be taken from the current selection.
+Don't set it directly; use `Editor.addMark` and `Editor.removeMark`.

 ## Overriding Behaviors